Houston’s Freeways: Who Was Displaced and Why?

 The debate over the impact of highways on minority and economically disadvantaged residents often fails to consider the changing status of neighborhoods over time.
 For example, neighborhoods such as Kashmere Gardens, Lindale Park, and Alief were predominantly white when they were developed, but they have since become home to primarily Black and other minority residents.
 It is also worth noting that defining a neighborhood by race is increasingly inappropriate today.
 It is ironic that some have suggested recreating neighborhoods that were originally established based on racist policies.

-Considering all of the evidence presented in this analysis, the routing of Houston’s freeways relative to minority and economically disadvantaged areas was not done with racist intent.
+Considering all of the evidence presented in this analysis and the limitations of the data, we cannot conclude that the routing of Houston's freeways relative to minority and economically disadvantaged areas was done with racist intent.
 However, many of the affected neighborhoods were considered blighted and impoverished, largely due to racist segregation and civic neglect.
 The disproportionate displacement of Black residents resulted from imposing what was considered at the time the most efficient highway system on segregated housing patterns created by a racist society.
 Additionally, some urban renewal advocates, rightly or wrongly, viewed highways as a means of improving living conditions for Black Houstonians.

-In terms of future highway development or improvement, our study does not suggest that Houston’s freeway system needs to be dismantled or halted in its expansion.
-A particularly troubling aspect of the criticisms launched at those who planned the existing freeways is the lack of discussion about alternatives.
+In terms of future highway development or improvement, a particularly troubling aspect of the criticisms launched at those who planned the existing freeways is the lack of discussion about alternatives.
 What were the alternatives at the time the highways were planned?
 What would Houston look like today without the freeways?
 Could different alignments have produced better outcomes?
-These are important questions that should be explored by future researchers and scholars, and this project aims to contribute to that discussion.
+These are important questions that should be further explored by future researchers and scholars, and this project aims to contribute to that discussion.

 The historical perspective does point to the need for a more comprehensive approach to building new freeways or restoring existing ones.
 In planning additions or improvements to the highway system, attention must be given to potential socioeconomic and environmental impacts on affected communities.